Taken at the Studio of Napoleon Sarony.

 By Robert W. Thrupp, Birmingham, 1884.

-Sarony’s camera probably had a draw-slide attachment to expose each of half of a single plate.
+Sarony’s camera probably had a draw-slide attachment to expose two halves of a single plate.
 This technique accounts for the pairs of images in which Wilde held his pose between successive exposures.

-For Number 16 Oscar stood in exactly the same place in the Sarony’s studio in which Sarah Bernhardt had stood earlier in 1880, and Lillie Langtry later in 1882.
+Oscar standing in exactly the same place in the Sarony’s studio in which Sarah Bernhardt had stood earlier in 1880, and Lillie Langtry later in 1882.

 See Same Difference.